bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 and **Delete** boxes on plots:

 Add box
-  Hold shift then click and drag anywhere on the plot.
+  Hold shift then click and drag anywhere on the plot or double tap once to start drawing, move the mouse and double tap again to finish drawing.

 Move box
   Click and drag an existing box, the box will be dropped once you let